All Episodes

 He was basically like, look, he was president when all of this election stuff happened.

-I'm trying to be careful how I use my words because I don't want the stream to get cut from YouTube, but if it does, no no bother.
+I'm trying to be careful how I use my words because I don't want this stream to get cut from YouTube.

-But but he's like, he was president the whole time that this happened.
+But he's like, he was president the whole time that this happened.

-It's in my opinion, it's his fault that you know that it happened.
+It's, in my opinion, it's his fault that it happened.

-So, what are your thoughts regarding the criticism of Trump that he should have done more to prevent the questionable outcomes or the doubts um that have come to be regarding our election integrity while he was in office?
+So what are your thoughts regarding the criticism of Trump that he should have done more to prevent the questionable outcomes or the doubts that have come to be regarding our election integrity while he was in office?

 Did he drop the ball?

-Well, so this is probably the single largest problem that I have with Trump as as as as a as a commander-in-chief, right, in that role.
+Well, so this is probably the single largest problem that I have with Trump as a commander-in-chief, right, in that role.

-I know a lot of people talk about you know, personnel, personnel.
+The thing that I keep coming back to in my mind, I know a lot of people talk about, you know, personnel, personnel.

-He he campaigned on running the country in the way he's run his businesses.
+He campaigned on running the country in the way he's run his businesses.

 If the food is bad, he's the first to complain about it.

-Detail uh oriented man in in all of those senses in and of his businesses.
+Detail-oriented man in all of those senses in and of his businesses.

-But but in office, it was like he delegated all of the the detail out to people who you know promised to have his best interests at heart, but very rarely did.
+But in office, it was like he delegated all of the detail out to people who, you know, promised to have his best interests at heart, but very rarely did.

-I think again, we've we've flogged that horse so many times that it's kind of self-evident.
+I think, again, we've flogged that horse so many times that it's kind of self-evident.

-You you cannot hand it over to the RNC lawyers, right?
+You cannot hand it over to the RNC lawyers, right?

-You can't hand it over to Harmete Dylan.
+You can't hand it over to Harmee Dylan.

-You know, and this goes down to where the money is going, uh, how different uh counties, especially the major Sweden counties around the country are managing their elections, who personnel-wise is in charge of those.
+And this goes down to where the money is going, how different counties, especially the major Sweden counties around the country, are managing their elections, who personnel-wise is in charge of those.

 You have to look at all of those yourself, I'm afraid.